-Celebration is pure highest tantra.
-It is a restorative process delighting in truth.
+Celebration is a restorative process delighting in truth.
 Celebration is one of the surest beneficial practices one can do.
+It is high tantra.

-As we learn to celebrate all things, people, and moments, then the quantum blinking sparkle that is that moment, person, word, or thing twinkles.
-Celebration is our opportunity to call forward the deeper truth: that all is light, all is lightness of being, all is mahamudra bliss and radiance by nature, which means that you and I are, too.
+As we learn to celebrate things, people, and moments, then the quantum blinking sparkle that is that moment, person, word, or thing twinkles.
+In that too easily missed twinkle is the opportunity to call forward the deeper truth that all is light, all is lightness of being, all is mahamudra bliss and radiance by nature.
+You and I are, too.

 Celebrate everything, not only the good or beautiful things.
-Celebrate ease, the light switch, the tissue we blow our nose on and the tree it came.
-Celebrate and call to mind the sunlight that the tree took in, knowing that that sunlight and the whisper of a million leaves is in that tissue.
-Celebration, then, leads us to consider how, and why, and necessity.
+Celebrate ease, the light switch, the tissue we blow our nose on and the tree or bamboo it came from.
+Celebrate and call to mind the sunlight that the plant took in, knowing that that sunlight and the whisper of a million leaves are in that tissue.
+With such recollections, celebration can lead us to consider how and why, and necessity.
 Celebrating the tissue might mean that we choose a handkerchief instead, and visualize in our mind one more tree left standing, which we would celebrate.
 Or the celebration of the tissue might lead to pondering why our nose runs and an evaluation of health, well-being, and choices again.

-Energetically, celebration is a most beneficial way of being.
-It begins as a practice, one that brings only positivity, benevolent karma, and undoes the negative karmic threads that bind us.
-Celebration encourages the expansion of our feeling nature (astrality) into the buddhic resonance of expanded sentient response.
-Buddhi is harmony, complementarity, the higher Soul’s compassion and wisdom, and participation in the unified oneness of existence.
-Celebrate this moment.
-Celebrate anything in and of this moment, then celebrate another factor.
-Keep going.
-The practice begins with:
+Celebration is a most beneficial way of being.
+It begins as a practice, one that brings only positivity, generates benevolent karma, and undoes the negative karmic threads that bind us.
+Celebration encourages the expansion of our feeling nature into the buddhic resonance of expanded sentient response.
+Buddhi is harmony, complementarity, compassion and wisdom, and participation in the unified oneness of existence.
+Celebrate anything in and of this moment.

 graphic: Knot by Liam on DeviantART